The Tsunami Algorithm

 If a scenario is available, the maximum wave height at a coast is retrieved.

-The GDACS Alert Score for tsunami relies on the maximum wave height at a coast.
-As for the Seismic alerting model, the alert score is transformed into an alert level according to the following thresholds:
+The GDACS Score for tsunami relies on the maximum wave height at a coast.
+As for the Seismic model, the calculated score is transformed into a GDACS level according to the following thresholds:

 [Tsunami]